Laser Welding Surface Cleaning Guide

 Alternative: Mechanical Polishing

 Polish to bright metallic luster using fine sandpaper or polishing wheel.
-Weld within 5-10 minutes.
+Keep the polished surface protected and glove-handled before welding.

 Ultra-Clean Procedure